History of Academy of Allied Health Careers

 The name was changed to the Academy of Allied Health Careers in 1995 due to the expansion of courses.
 In July of 2007, the Academy was purchased by Heather Wilga and a partner.
 In July 2009, Mrs. Wilga purchased 100% of the membership shares making her the sole owner.
 Mrs. Wilga attended North Western College where she obtained her LPN and completed her Associate Degree in Nursing at North East Alabama Community College.
 She has worked as an RN in various specialties and hospitals throughout her career.

-After purchasing the business, Mrs. Wilga conducted an in-depth market analysis and curriculum review.
-Programs without a strong job market were closed and new programs were added:
+After purchasing the business, Mrs. Wilga conducted an in-depth market analysis and curricula review.
+Programs without a strong job market were closed and new programs were added.
+Offering programs that address today's job market continues to be her focus.
+The following programs are currently offered:

 Interested in an Academy of Allied Health Career?
 We're here to help!

-The Academy of Allied Health Careers is authorized by the Tennessee Higher Education Commission.
+The Academy of Allied Health Careers is authorized by the Tennessee Higher Education Commission (THEC).
 This authorization must be renewed each year and is based on an evaluation of minimum standards concerning quality of education, ethical business practices, and fiscal responsibility.
-In order to view detailed job placement and completion information on the programs offered by The Academy of Allied Health Careers, please visit http://www.tn.gov/thec and click on the Authorized Institutions Data button.
+In order to view detailed job placement and completion information on the programs offered by The Academy of Allied Health Careers, or to obtain or review additional information describing THEC's approval process, please visit http://www.tn.gov/thec and click on the Authorized Institutions Data button.

 The Academy is an equal opportunity education institution and will not discriminate on the basis of race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, genetic information, disability or veteran status in its admissions procedures, educational programs, services, activities or employment practices as required by Title VI, Title IX, Section 504 and/or any other applicable federal statute.